 The Baptism of the Holy Spirit

-The Holy Spirit is free to baptize (immerse) you in God's presence because you have taken authority over your life as a priest through the blood and the name of Jesus.
+The Holy Spirit is free to baptize (immerse) us in God's presence because we have taken authority over our lives as priests through the blood and the name of Jesus.
 He is no longer grieved nor quenched by the sin of unbelief, but through faith in God's grace, He is free to ﬂow forth as rivers of living water (John 7:38, 39).